High Performance Parallel Exports

 Using CTAS on a Source

 When creating a CTAS on a source, Dremio will generate a parquet file (or several parquet files, depending on the size of the datasource) that contains the results of the “SELECT” statement and will place this file in a directory inside the source that you will be working with.
-The steps to create this directory is somewhat different for each one of the supported platforms (S3, HDFS, ADLS, MapR-FS).
-In this tutorial, we will be using an S3 bucket; please refer to your data source’s documentation to verify the steps that you need to follow to create and grant permissions to the new directory where the CTAS results will be stored.
+The steps to create this directory are somewhat different for each one of the supported data sources.
+In this tutorial, we will use an S3 bucket; please refer to your data source’s documentation to verify the steps that you need to follow to create and grant permissions to the new directory where the CTAS results will be stored.
 A great advantage of this, is that you can leverage the file system permissions to ensure secure access to the data.

 In this tutorial, I will be working with the San Francisco Police Department incidents dataset that I already have available in one my S3 buckets.